threenbe/leetcode/Tree/Minimum Depth of Binary Tree.md

 ## My iterative solution (BFS):

-Visits less nodes than the DFS solution on average (which always visits all of them) and runs much faster on average overall.
+Visits fewer nodes than the DFS solution on average (which always visits all of them) and runs much faster on average overall.

 ```Java
 /**